JorritSalverda/infinity/README.md

 ```
 infinity run build/ci
 ```

+If you don't pass a target name it defaults to `build/local` when running it on your own machine.

 This will run each stage's commands inside a docker container into which the current directory gets mounted, so you can build, test and release your applications in a repeatable fashion.